enuame/nodejs-oauthapp/README.md

 [PassportJS](http://www.passportjs.org) // Passport is used for the authentication into the dashboard

-     - Configs // Working Authentication Strategies
+     - Strategies // Already Implemented and working
         - "passport-facebook": "^2.1.1",
         - "passport-google-oauth": "^1.0.0",
         - "passport-google-oauth1": "^1.0.0",